How to Choose a Car Battery: 3 Critical Factors

 Another key thing to know is that batteries come in many different sizes, though that may not be obvious at first glance.
 It’s because of the battery tray or battery box that secures your battery in your car — you don’t want that 30- to 50-pound battery coming loose on a sharp curve and doing damage.
 Different makes, models and years need different battery sizes, and the difference can be just a fraction of an inch.
 Even the same make, model and year can have more than one battery size if your vehicle is equipped with an optional engine.
 Make sure to follow the application guide closely so that you have the right battery for the right application, which will lead to long life and confident starting power.

 Knowing how to choose a car battery is easy if you follow these steps.
 Remember, knowledge is power — in this case, battery power.

-Check out all the electrical system products on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to choose a car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.